SorenLundt/WinGet-Wrapper/README.md

 ## Limitations
 * Only designed for System Context use
   * Support for user context could be added later
-* WinGet-Detection-Dynamic-Version.ps1 can only be used with "Required" deployments in InTune - Issue: https://github.com/SorenLundt/WinGet-Wrapper/issues/1
+* When using dynamic version it can only be used with "Required" deployments in InTune - Issue: https://github.com/SorenLundt/WinGet-Wrapper/issues/1
   * An "Available" deployment would result in Company Portal seeing the application as not installed and would never update unless end-user click "Install" again.